 At its heart, Religion on the Move is a study of how religion more generally has changed due to increasingly expanding global encounters.
 By combining research from religious studies, history, area studies, anthropology, sociology, and political science, this course shows that the complex processes of globalisation, modernisation, and migration have not only contributed to the movement and expansion of religions, but that religions have been crucial in constructing and confronting these processes.
 We will consider the success and/or failure of religions in relation to how they move and adapt, and how this relationship corresponds to the iterative process of moving between local origins and global networks.
 In this context, we will examine the various ways in which religions have adapted when up-rooted and re-rooted in new contexts.

 The module Thesis Seminar supports the thesis writing process.
-It consists of five sessions in which we discuss how to formulate a good research question, how to manage the work process, and how to structure the argument of the thesis.
+It consists of six sessions in which we discuss how to formulate a good research question, how to manage the work process, and how to structure the argument of the thesis.
 The module also includes an advanced library workshop.

-In addition to the compulsory courses, students are able to choose a specialised pathway.
-These pathways include:
+In addition to the compulsory courses, students are able to choose a specialisation.
+These include:

-This pathway emphasizes religion in historical context, from the ancient world to the present, and with special attention to the development of religion across time.
-Examples of electives in this pathway include:
+This specialisation emphasizes religion in historical context, from the ancient world to the present, and with special attention to the development of religion across time.
+Examples of electives in this specialisation include: